Do You Need a Leader or a Manager?Sep 07, 2020

 The words leader and manager often are used interchangeably, and with that slipshod usage, their individual meanings can be lost.
 Peter Drucker and Warren Bennis are often quoted as saying:

-“Management is doing the things right and Leadership is doing the right thing”
+“Management is doing the things right and Leadership is doing the right thing.”

 This points to deeper insights.
 Management is about making things happen.
 It is literally about manipulation.
 The words management and manipulation both come from the Latin word manus, meaning hand.
 If done well, there are efficiencies gained and improvements made in every aspect of what the manager’s organization is doing, but that success is circumscribed.
 Great managers are still working under constraints that have been given to them.
 They can be awesome but only with what is given to them.
 Leadership is about seeing beyond the confines and setting a vision for something better.
 The origin of the word is very different.
 It comes from Proto-Germanic, laidjana meaning to go.
 Leaders take their teams somewhere else.

-There are three key questions to ask, and if any of those are true it is s time to move from being a manager to a leader.
+A way to parse the difference is to ask: "When should you lead and when should you manage?"
+To answer, there are three key questions to ask, and if any of those are true it is s time to move from being a manager to a leader.

 Amazing managers can optimize and improve, but if the situation requires a change it is time to throw away the manual (another word that comes from the Latin, manus).
 For a change, you need a leader.
 On January 15th, 2009 as US Airways Flight 1549 climbed over New York City, the crew experienced a nightmare -- a double engine failure from multiple bird strikes.
 Having quickly exhausted the procedures in the manual, there was no more managing left to do.
 Captain “Sully” Sullenberger made the decision to land in the Hudson River, saving all onboard the aircraft.
 Beyond being a remarkable feat of flying, it is an exemplary bit of leadership.
 Applying six-sigma, exercising management-by-walking -around, or even holding a brainstorming session, were not going to work.
 Only a Leader as Change Agent was going to save the day!